-2019 has seen brand purpose come under the spotlight and scrutinised like never before, with criticisms particularly prevalent when it comes to commerce and corporate businesses trying to 'do good'.
+2019 saw brand purpose come under the spotlight and scrutinised like never before, with criticisms particularly prevalent when it comes to commerce and corporate businesses trying to 'do good'.
 This scrutiny has also extended to the Not-For-Profit sector and charities are moving away from a paternalistic approach to one of empowerment in the way they market themselves and their services.

 Allys Thomas, Oxfam's Head of Brand explains: "There has gradually been more appetite for [images of empowerment] and charities themselves can play a role in driving and shaping that too, so it's become about how we can challenge and change public discourse as well as respond to it."
 Not-For-Profit organisations should think about marketing as more than simply a way to raise more money towards a valuable cause, but it is also important that charities utilise marketing and communications tools to promote their cause, raise funds, and portray themselves in the desired way.
 Global Corporate Social Responsibility Director, Frank Krikhaar, of global marketing agency Dentsu Aegis Network, identifies what the charity sector could learn directly from the marketing world - what he considers the 4 C's.